nadzyah/baseline-data-form/README.md

 The DocumentModel is associated with OrganizationModel and is used to store information about the files that the customer uploads.
 See `models.py` file to get more information.

-The OrganizationForm and DocumentForm correspond the models and are used to create web-form from the models' fields.
+The OrganizationForm and DocumentForm correspond to the models and are used to create web-form from the models' fields.
 See `forms.py` file to get more information.

 **URLs and web output**

 All the URLs are defined in urls.py file.
-Each URL corresponds the web output—the view.
+Each URL corresponds to the web output—the view.
 A view defines logic of the responses according to HTTP-requests.
 See views.py file to get more information.
 Also keep in mind that all the HTML files are stored in `main/tempales/` directory.

 ## Logic